Non-Resident Hunting in British Columbia

 Hunting Licence issued to:

-a non-resident to hunt wildlife and to carry firearms $75
+a non-resident to hunt wildlife $75

-a non-resident alien to hunt wildlife and to carry firearms $180
+a non-resident alien to hunt wildlife $180

 a person to hunt in the Gulf Islands special hunting area $2

-an applicant for a junior licence $7
+an applicant for a youth licence $7

 a person to hunt in the Fraser Valley special area $10